HenrikSZ/HenrikSZ/README.md

 first, but soon switched to an ATMega1284p micro controller.
 I still have fragments of the C code here on GitHub.

 After that I branched out in many directions.
 I did a bunch of web dev and admin tasks.
 Projects such as planets2D, BluffServer and NodeDynDNS are also some of my earlier works.
-BasicCRUDApp, HufmannEncoding and# no-pain are more recent projects which I organized better.
+BasicCRUDApp, HuffmanEncoding and no-pain are more recent projects which I organized better.

-During all this, I had the opportunity to work with Virtual Forge, nowadays a daughter company of SAP system Cybersecurity company Onapsis.
+During all this, I had the opportunity to work with Virtual Forge, today a subsidiary of SAP system Cybersecurity company Onapsis.
 There I could earn valuable experience on developing on a commercial product, and having a tool verified and included in their CodeProfiler for HANA product.